PDF accessibility remediation

-We rebuild the structure so screen readers, voice control, and refreshable braille can actually use the document — and we prove the result with veraPDF before it ships.
+We rebuild the structure so screen readers, voice control, and refreshable braille can actually use the document — and we prove the result against WCAG 2.2 and PDF/UA-1 with veraPDF before it ships.

 Proof: anchor corpus